 Check to see if there is clogging within the pipe.
 You can even try removing the showerhead before trying to unclog the pipe.
 If you cannot do it, call a plumber.

-But if the issue is low pressure, consider getting a new shower pump and fit it.
+But if the issue is low pressure, consider getting a new shower pump.
 A new shower pump will improve the water flow to the showerhead.

-We conclude our list with a situation where your shower water runs at an abnormally higher pressure, about 80psi and above.
-This usually happens when someone changes the showerhead settings, which is likely to happen when sharing the shower.
+We conclude our list with a situation where your shower water runs abnormally high pressure, about 80psi and above.
+This can happen if the water pressure regulator breaks, the restrictor is misaligned, or the water supply is high.

+If the water pressure regulator is broken, you will need a replacement.
 One good choice is the APLusee Water Flow Restrictor (View on Amazon).
 It will regulate your showerhead’s water pressure and prevent leakage.
+This can also resolve high water supply pressure.

 If your showerhead doesn’t have enough pressure, the chances are that it is clogged.
-So, you need to check for clogging and if that’s the case, then unclog it using white vinegar, baking soda paste, coke soda, or commercial cleaner.
+So, you need to check for clogging, and if that’s the case, then unclog it using white vinegar, baking soda paste, coke soda, or a commercial cleaner.

-Don’t, however, forget to check the pump as it could be weak or faulty.
+That said, don’t forget to check the pump, which could be weak or faulty.
 And lastly, consider replacing the showerhead if the problem persists even after trying the above tips.

 Rain Shower Head Pros and Cons